nschonni/healthvault-docs/healthvault/publishing/updates.md

 Updating a HealthVault-integrated application
 =============================================

-This guide describes the process of updating an application that has already been deployed using the <a href="go-live.md" id="PageContent_13986_2">go-live guide</a>.
+This guide describes the process of updating an application that has already been deployed using the <a href="go-live" id="PageContent_13986_2">go-live guide</a>.

 ### Update steps